Discuss how we can help with your business location or expansion requirementsGet in touch

 • Birmingham is currently at the centre of a £56 billion high speed rail project, generating £10 billion worth of supply chain contracts

 • Birmingham Airport already serves 9 million passengers a year.
-This will triple by 2030.
+This looks to triple by 2030.

-• 44 airlines serving more than 140 routes worldwide, including daily departures to New York Newark Airport plus twice daily services to Dubai.
+• 44 airlines serving more than 140 routes worldwide.
+These include daily departures to New York Newark Airport plus twice daily services to Dubai.

 • Manchester and Heathrow Airports are within a two hour drive, opening up easy access to additional destinations.